Brownian Fluctuations of a non-confining potential: Harmonic Energy Fluctuations

 The next quantities - skewness, and excess kurtosis - can be expressed analytically, with their analytical forms presented on \ref{appC}.
 Since the expressions are long and complicated, we adopt a graphical analysis to explore and interpret these statistical measures. \\

 By means of the skewness, we measure the asymmetry of the distribution.
-Its formula is written in Eq.\eref{skewness_harm_expression}.
+Its formula is written in Eq.\ref{skewness_harm_expression}.
 Remembering that the initial distribution of positions is a delta centered at the origin, we will only have positive values for the harmonic contribution.
-Therefore, the skewness will always be positive, growing monotonically over time, as can be seen in \fref{skewness} a).
-In \fref{skewness} for $k > u$, we observe that the skewness evolves over time, saturating at a certain asymptotic value, which will be
+Therefore, the skewness will always be positive, growing monotonically over time, as can be seen in \ref{skewness} a).
+In \ref{skewness} for $k > u$, we observe that the skewness evolves over time, saturating at a certain asymptotic value, which will be

 By this formula, we also can see, that as $k$ approaches $u$, we have a positive divergence in the skewness, a consequence of being in the non-confining regime and our skewness not being normalized.
-Moreover, in \fref{skewness} b), we observe the behavior of $\mu_{3, \Delta U}$ with respect to $u$ for different values of $k$ in the asymptotic time regime.
+Moreover, in \ref{skewness} b), we observe the behavior of $\mu_{3, \Delta U}$ with respect to $u$ for different values of $k$ in the asymptotic time regime.
 As we increase $u$ we increase the skewness of the harmonic potential, since this increase the fluctuations.

 On the other hand, the excess kurtosis measures the behavior of outlier values in the distribution, particularly associated with the tails of the distribution.
-It is defined as the normalized fourth moment minus 3, as given by equation \eref{curt_harm_expression}.
-In \fref{curtexc}a), we present the temporal evolution of excess kurtosis, which consistently remains positive for all times, indicating that the distribution is leptokurtic.
+It is defined as the normalized fourth moment minus 3, as given by equation \ref{curt_harm_expression}.
+In \ref{curtexc}a), we present the temporal evolution of excess kurtosis, which consistently remains positive for all times, indicating that the distribution is leptokurtic.
 This means it has a higher probability of rare events occurring compared to a normal distribution \cite{darlington1970kurtosis}.
 Unlike the other quantities, we observe that kurtosis does not diverge as $k\rightarrow u$.
 This is because it is a normalized quantity, and the divergence of the fourth central moments cancels with the divergence of the variance.
 The asymptotic time behavior is

 That is, for the asymptotic limit, it stabilizes at $12$ as $u \rightarrow k$, independently of $k$ or $u$.
-Moreover, similar to the other cases, as $u$ increases, the asymptotic excess kurtosis also increases, as we can see in \fref{curtexc}b), leading to more fluctuations in the tail of the distribution.
+Moreover, similar to the other cases, as $u$ increases, the asymptotic excess kurtosis also increases, as we can see in \ref{curtexc}b), leading to more fluctuations in the tail of the distribution.